 Consider, while an intersection exists between risk management and IT management (i.e. mitigation and technical solutions), the majority of the losses you need to accept are only going to be incidental to the technology being used.
 For example, the majority of costs surrounding a data breach center around incident management, legal representation, regulatory fines, public relations, and credit monitoring services.

-Wpproaching risk management as a technology management problem will insulate you from understanding and accepting the financial exposures, sources of risk, and how best to use insurance to transfer those risks.
+Approaching risk management as a technology management problem will insulate you from understanding and accepting the financial exposures, sources of risk, and how best to use insurance to transfer those risks.

-Organizations can think about cyber insurance similar to how today they might outsource some other services, such as payroll, benefits and HR management; all of these are complicated, regulated services and require specialized knowledge.
+Organizations can think about cyber insurance similar to how today they might outsource some other services, such as payroll, benefits, and HR management; all of these are complicated, regulated services and require specialized knowledge.
 Businesses need to view cyber insurance as a similar service and adopt the proper risk management philosophy – they cannot simply task cybersecurity to their IT department and ask them to become risk managers.
-Cybersecurity planning and insurance intersects with IT functions, but it is not in the best interests of a business to manage cybersecurity through an IT department.
+Cybersecurity planning and insurance intersect with IT functions, but it is not in the best interests of a business to manage cybersecurity through an IT department.
 This is a very important distinction.

-Cyber-risks are relatively high and disproportionately target middle market businesses – this sector tends to be less aware of the risks, and thus more vulnerable to attacks.
+Cyber-risks are relatively high and disproportionately target businesses – this sector tends to be less aware of the risks, and thus more vulnerable to attacks.
 Having some form of a cybersecurity plan and an insurance policy in place, which includes building awareness of cyber risks amongst your employees, is now critical.
 These plans should never be cross-operationalized with your IT resources but given executive level responsibility.

 We're ready to talk when you are.
 You can schedule an appointment to speak with a representative from Cyber Armada when it is most convenient for you.
 Whenever possible we use online meetings to increase productivity and increase the amount of time we can spend with you.
 We use Zoom Meetings as our preferred video conferencing platform.